smy1/swlab/python/README.md

 - __excel__: What is the path and name of the Excel file that contains arguments regarding subfolder names, video timing, and cropping details?
 - __other parameters__: Leave them as "None" here since the arguments are found in the Excel file.
 See the [examples.py](./examples.py) script for how to manually pass arguments to these parameters.

-In the excel file (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., "children", "start", "end", "x1", "x2", "y1", and "y2").
+In the Excel file (see Figure 2 below), we should have seven columns that correspond to the last few parameters of this function (i.e., "children", "start", "end", "x1", "x2", "y1", and "y2").
 While these names can be changed to something else that is more intuitive (or even written in another language), the information _must_ be in entered in this order.

 <img src="https://github.com/smy1/swlab/blob/main/script/py_eg_xl_crop.png" width=auto height="280">